alexandreparra/quick_std/README.md

 points to, the linked list (QsLinkedList) and nodes (QsNode) are separated structures.

 ### qs_string
+A dedicated container for handling strings and concatenation.

+### qs_string_util
-Simple functions to expand string manipulation.
+Simple string utilities (not tied to the dedicated container string inside `qs_string`).